-- 1.27.
-It is the responsibility of the Gambling Commission when issuing Operating Licences to ensure the operator is a suitable applicant.
-If, however, during the course of considering a Premises Licence application or at any other time, the Licensing Authority receives such information that causes it to question the suitability of the applicant, those concerns will be brought to the immediate attention of the Gambling Commission. - 1.28.
-The Licensing Authority will consider the location of premises, particularly if such a premises is in an area where there was known to be organised crime.
-Where this is the case, the Licensing Authority in these circumstances would consider what controls, if any, would be appropriate to prevent such premises becoming a source of crime.
-In certain circumstances, the Licensing Authority may consider appropriate conditions to be attached to the Licence, such as Door Supervisors, CCTV, etc. - 1.29.
-The Licensing Authority recognises that disorder and nuisance may be focused on premises and therefore expects an applicant to demonstrate an understanding of possible crime and disorder and to take such controls as are necessary to prevent such disorder and nuisance.
-Examples may include thought given to the way that gambling is conducted on the premises, company policy on prevention of crime and disorder, siting of large pay out machines, levels of noise from public address systems that should ideally be sited at the back of the premises away from residential areas.
-Consideration, where relevant, will be given to the placing of appropriate conditions on the licence governing opening hours for betting shops in residential areas and in the case of disorder, the use of Door Supervisors.
-Where the Licensing Authority imposes a Door Supervision condition, if the supervisor is required by the Private Security Industry Act 2001 to hold a licence under that Act, the requirement shall be a condition of the licence. - 1.30.
+- Relevant to the need to make the proposed building suitable as a gambling facility - Directly related to the premises (including the locality and any identified local risks) and the type of licence applied for - Proportionate and related to the risks involved, scale and type of premises - Reasonable in all other respects - Not covered by other legislation. - 1.28.
+The Licensing Authority recognises that disorder may be focused on premises and therefore expects an applicant to demonstrate an understanding of possible crime and disorder and to take such controls as are necessary to prevent it.
+Examples may include thought given to the way that gambling is conducted on the premises, company policy on prevention of crime and disorder, siting of large pay out machines.
+Consideration, where relevant, will be given to the placing of appropriate conditions on the licence governing opening hours for betting shops in residential areas which may include the use of Door Supervisors.
+Where the Licensing Authority imposes a Door Supervision condition, if the supervisor is required by the Private Security Industry Act 2001 to hold a licence under that Act, the requirement shall be a condition of the licence. - 1.29.
 Where there are persistent levels of disorder, the Licensing Authority will liaise closely with the Gambling Commission to consider the suitability of the applicant or premises licence holder as an operator.
-In addition, the Licensing Authority will strive to have a good working relationship with the Police in accordance with any protocol that is currently in place. - 1.31.
-The Licensing Authority may seek legal advice when determining what action to take in circumstances in which disorder may be a factor.
-It is appreciated that disorder is intended to mean activity that is more serious and disruptive than nuisance, however, in determining this issue the Licensing Authority will consider each circumstance individually.
+In addition, the Licensing Authority will strive to have a good working relationship with the Police in accordance with any protocol that is currently in place. - 1.30.
+The Licensing Authority may seek legal advice when determining what action to take in circumstances in which disorder may be a factor and in determining this issue the Licensing Authority will consider each circumstance individually.